Gorilla trekking is the big question on the internet that gives half-baked information regarding the gorilla trekking experience in Africa.

 The eastern lowland

-Also known as Grauer’s gorilla—is the largest of the four gorilla subspecies.
+Also known as Grauer’s gorilla—it is the largest of the four gorilla subspecies.
 From other gorillas by its stocky body, large hands and short muzzle.
 Despite their size, eastern lowland gorillas subsist mainly on fruit and other herbaceous materials, just like other gorilla subspecies.

 The Mountain gorilla